-The "Godmothers on Record" collection here at Black Girls Love Vinyl pays tribute to a group of extraordinary black women who reshaped the recording industry.
+The “Godmothers on Record” is an ongoing archival project and collection by Black Girls Love Vinyl dedicated to honoring the Black women who helped shape and revolutionize the phonograph recording industry.

 Photo credit: James Fraher | Texas State Historical Association